-Maybe you want to quit for them to set an example, or to protect them from second hand smoke.
+Maybe you want to quit for them to set an example, or to protect them from secondhand smoke.

 You could just want to have more control of your life.

 Maybe you are tired of your car, house and clothes smelling like smoke.

-Or, it could be the most important reason - your health.
+Another important reason is your health.